jenkinsci/datadog-plugin/DEVELOPMENT.md

 1. Give a name to your logger - For example `datadog`
 1. Add entries for all `org.datadog.jenkins.plugins.datadog.*` packages with log Level `ALL`.
 1. If you now run a job and go back to http://localhost:8080/log/datadog/, you should see your logs

+## Manual Testing with Maven

+Alternatively, if you wish to perform manual testing without `docker-compose`, you can use maven.

+1. run `mvn hpi:run`

+See the [jenkins documentation](https://jenkinsci.github.io/maven-hpi-plugin/run-mojo.html) for more details and options.

 ## Continuous Integration